trevordbabcock/charliehotel/ANSWERS.md

 ## Charlie Hotel
 The following are my answers to some questions that are a part of a take-home exercise given to me by a company I am interviewing with.
-The exercise included some questions about Gherkin, tools in general, and testing methodologies.
+The exercise included some questions about Gherkin, tooling in general, and testing methodologies.
 My answers are in the order the questions appeared in.
-### Gherkin Questions
+### Gherkin Question
-Here is my rationale for why I wrote the Gherkin tests that I did.
+In response to a question about why I wrote the Gherkin tests that I did.
 Note: After my conversation with Daniel, I now realize that these tests focus too much on covering edge cases and not enough on capturing core business functionality.
 With that said, I'll leave them as-is since I was not asked to correct them.

 In bold, I have the Given from each corresponding test in the Gherkin feature.
 After the bold, I have a brief explanation of why I included it.
 - "**Given Input CSV file has string alphanumeric characters**" - Tests most basic sort functionality.
 Important if underlying CSV library (ruby's built-in CSV class) changes or is swapped out for a third-party library later.